Could you have histamine intolerance?

 When Diamine Oxidase enzymes are few and far between the histamine tends to build in our systems causing a large variety of symptoms.
 Since histamine plays such a huge role in our bodies, symptoms can seem scattered and unrelated.
-Here is a brief summary of what areas can be effected by too much histamine.
+Here is a brief summary of what areas can be affected by histamine intolerance.

 Histamine Receptor 1 (H1) We can see symptoms such as rash, hives, eczema, itching, breathing problems

 Histamine Receptor 2 (H2) Gastro-intestinal tract, acid reflux, diarrhea, nausea, vomiting, bowel disorders

 Histamine Receptor 3 (H3) Central nervous system, sleep, memory, mood problems

 Histamine Receptor 4 (H4) Stimulates mast cells in bones causing inflammation